Facilities & Studio Program-Areas

 A comprehensive base in Foundations promotes an understanding and application of the basic elements of design, creative and analytical thinking, and problem solving, all of which are essential to pursuing a program in the visual arts.
-By learning to make meaningful connections between art and design, students are able to formulate informed decisions regarding their educational experience in the Department of Art.
+By learning to make meaningful connections between art and design, students are able to formulate informed decisions regarding their educational experience in the Department of Art & Design.

 The Art Education program leads to a BFA degree and certification to teach in the public school system.
 Service forms a large component of the degree program, with students participating in professional activities, local, state, and national conferences, workshops, and research.
 Additionally, the program provides the experience of working directly with P-12 teachers and students in the classroom.
 Opportunities also exist for membership in the VSU chapter of the National Art Education Association (NAEA) and its state-based arm, the Georgia Art Education Association (GAEA).
 During the course of the degree program students not only learn about art, but also the art of becoming a professional educator, with outstanding opportunities for employment as a result.